Back to blog

 The Bottom Line

 ShortPixel is a good product that solves a real problem.
-But the problem it solves — making images smaller and serving them faster — doesn’t have to cost $48 to $108 per year.
+But the problem it solves — making images smaller and serving them faster — doesn’t have to cost $100 to $192 per year (Unlimited annual to monthly billing).
 StaticQ Media gives you a full media pipeline, cloud offloading, CDN delivery, and cleanup tools, all running on infrastructure you control, for free.

 If you’re paying monthly for something that should be a solved problem, it’s worth 10 minutes to try the alternative.